Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/exterior.md

 ![PXL_20240114_200004987](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/1cac398f-b5e9-40b9-884e-d221d03a2a30)

 After the epoxy has dried, sometimes you may notice some white smudges inside your mothbox.
+It's not a big problem.
 These are from the fumes of some glues attaching to oils left from your fingers.
 This is actually how people do fingerprinting sometimes!
-You can just wipe it off with a clean, damp cloth
+You can just wipe it off with a clean, damp cloth.
 ![image](https://github.com/Digital-Naturalism-Laboratories/Mothbox/assets/742627/203ba16e-c704-4216-b1ff-720d673cf75f)